Interstate 678: Route description

-The Whitestone Expressway continues northward along with the Van Wyck into College Point, where the service roads resume.
+The Whitestone Expressway continues northward into College Point, where the service roads resume.
 I-678 passes over Linden Place, served by exit 14, and continues northeastward past the distribution center of The New York Times to the west.
 Shortly afterward, I-678's service roads intersect with 20th Avenue in Whitestone, and there are ramps to and from the service roads at exit 15.
 I-678 passes under 14th Avenue a short distance to the north.
 Just after 14th Avenue, the lefthand lanes of both directions diverge to exit 16, which continues onto Cross Island Parkway via a left exit.
 The service roads end at this point.

-After the interchange with Cross Island Parkway, the Van Wyck Expressway turns to the northwest as a six-lane expressway that passes through Whitestone.
+After the interchange with Cross Island Parkway, the Whitestone Expressway turns to the northwest as a six-lane expressway that passes through Whitestone.
 After exit 17, which serves 3rd Avenue, the expressway passes over Francis Lewis Park and begins its approach onto the Whitestone Bridge over the East River.
 The highway leaves Queens and enters the Bronx along the bridge.
 The bridge descends to ground level and I-678 passes through an open-road toll gantry, which is located at the former site of a tollbooth.
 Afterward, the expressway intersects Lafayette Avenue.
 North of Lafayette Avenue is the Bruckner Interchange, where I-678's designation ends and the highway continues northward as the Hutchinson River Parkway.